CassandraHjo/Rsearch/docs/reference/vs_cluster_size.md

   (Optional).
 A character string specifying the name of the output file in an OTU table format.
 If `NULL` (default), no output is written to a file.
 If `TRUE`, the output is returned as a tibble.
 See *Details*.

+- uc:

+  (Optional).
+A character string specifying the name of the output file in a uclust-like format.
+If `NULL` (default), no output is written to a file.
+If `TRUE`, the output is returned as a tibble.
+See *Details*.

 - clusters: